groupultra/sdk-public/readme.md

 ## Database
 It involves some trick to build a dict-like `MagicalStorage` with automatic DB sync (including sync after restart) independent of database implementation, and customizable domains (you can add custom attributes as needed).

-1. `moobius/types.py`
+1. `moobius/basic/types.py`
 - Dataclasses are defined(`Character`, `Stage`, etc).

+2. `moobius/dbtools`
 - `CachedDict` is a dictionary with a database under the hood, and the changes in the dict will be automatically synchronized to the database.
-The database abstract class is defined in `moobius/dbtools` (see below).

-2. `moobius/dbtools`
 - An abstract class `DatabaseInterface` is defined in `database_interface.py`.
 As long as the methods defined in the interface are implemented (for a key-value pair), the instance of the concrete class can be used to initialize a `CachedDict` instance.

 - A functional JSON implementation is defined in `simple_json_database.py`.
 You are welcome to make redis, MySQL, SQLite or other implementations.